Distributed Computing by Mobile Robots: Uniform Circle Formation: The Algorithm: Formal Description

 \begin{remark} There exist \VA sets that are both \RD and \WA.
 For instance, if the internal points of a \VA set constitute an analogy class and they all lie on SEC/3, then the set is both \RD and \WA. \end{remark}

 \begin{proposition} In a \VA and \RD set, the occupied sectors either contain exactly one point each, or they contain exactly two points each. \end{proposition} \begin{proof} Let $S$ be a \VA and \RD set.
 Then $\mathcal I(S)$ has a relocation $R$ that is an analogy class of $S'=\mathcal E(S)\cup R$.
+If $S'$ has period $1$ or $2$, by Observation~\ref{o:analogy1} it has a unique analogy class, and therefore $R=S'$, meaning that all points of $S$ are internal, which is impossible.
+Hence $S'$ has period at least $2$, and is therefore \PER or \AP.

 Recall that a relocation remaps the internal points within the same occupied sector.
 If $S'$ is \UP or \UA, then no two analogous points are consecutive in $S'$, and hence each occupied sector of $S$ contains exactly one point.
 If $S'$ is \BP or \BA, then there can be no three consecutive analogous points in $S'$ (i.e., there cannot be three analogous points $a,b,c\in S$ such that $b$ is consecutive to both $a$ and $c$).
 Hence, either all occupied sectors of $S$ contain exactly one point, or all contain exactly two points. \end{proof}

 \paragraph{\IN configurations.} If $S$ consists of at least five points, it is not \CO, not \HD, and not \VA, it is said to be \IN.

 \paragraph{Movable analogy classes.} An analogy class $C$ of a \VA and \WA set $S$ is \emph{movable} if $C\neq S$ and $\mbox{SED}(S)=\mbox{SED}(S\setminus C)$.
 For instance, in Figure~\ref{f06}(a), every analogy class is movable, except the bottom one.